Warwick road closures: almost a dozen for motorists to avoid over the next fortnight

 Warwick's motorists will have 11 road closures to avoid nearby on the National Highways network this week.

-And four of them are expected to cause moderate delays – with drivers facing waits of between 10 minutes and half an hour.
+And three of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.

 Advertisement